psam3210/.github/README.md

 ## Community Agreement

-**To be completed on the first day.**

-- _Be respectful of each others’ comfort levels with coding._
+- Be respectful of each others’ comfort levels with coding.
-- _Be engaged and give each other meaningful feedback._
+- Be engaged and give each other meaningful feedback.
-- _Create a good environment where we can help each other and feel comfortable getting through questions either in Slack or elsewhere._
+- Create a good environment where we can help each other and feel comfortable getting through questions either in Slack or elsewhere.
-- _Show up for each other in group projects._
+- Show up for each other in group projects.
-- _Respect the class environment — if your phone rings, step out so as not to disrupt the class.
-If people are speaking, we give them the room — laptops closed and undivided attention._
+- Respect the class environment — if your phone rings, step out so as not to disrupt the class.
+If people are speaking, we give them the room — laptops closed and undivided attention.

 ## Grading